blakesouthwood/Python-Switch-Case/README.md

 As Paul Graham says in his Lisp book to write code in a programming language we have to think in the programming language.
 I totally agree.

-Each programming language has a completley different philosophy for its design and rules and syntax and is strongly influenced by the thinking of the language designer and the languages that it's evolved and morphed from.
+Each programming language has a completely different design philosophy and unique rules and syntax, and is strongly influenced by the thinking of the language designer and the languages that it's evolved and morphed from.

-That being said I'm accustomed to using switch case frequently and the design that I made for switch case is strongly influenced from C and JavaScript but is bound within the philosophy of a Pythonic look in feel so it's clean and fast to write.
+I'm accustomed to using switch case frequently and the design that I made for switch case is strongly influenced from C and JavaScript but is bound within the philosophy of a Pythonic look in feel so it's clean and fast to write.